Electra Waggoner: Personal life

+She was the aunt of sculptor Electra Waggoner Biggs.

 Waggoner then moved to a mansion called Shadowlawn on Preston Road in Highland Park, a wealthy enclave of Dallas, Texas.
 She was married two more times, to Weldon Bailey, the son of Joseph Weldon Bailey, and then to James A. Gilmore.

 Death and legacy

 Waggoner died on November 26, 1925, at the age of forty-three.
 The town of Electra, Texas, was named in her honor.

 Her niece Electra Waggoner Biggs was named after her.